 owner/operator: Greene King

-The pub has a cosy front bar with two main drinking areas and an open fire during the winter months, and there's a larger seating and dining area to the rear (via some steps) with lower beamed ceilings.
+The pub has a cosy front bar with two main drinking areas and an open fire during the winter months.
+There is a larger seating area to the rear (via some steps) with lower beamed ceilings and which is popular with diners.
 Parts of the building date back to the 17th century.
-The pub also offers an open seating area to the front of the building in warmer weather.
-No entry after 10.30pm.
+The pub also offers external seating areas to the front and side of the building.

 Facilities